lazurey/showcar-ads/README.md

 This library provides a unified solution for integrating advertisements (ads) on all AS24 Tatsu web pages.

+## Features

+  * Cookie Consent => Ads are not served if a user consent for third party cookies is required.
+  * Dealer recognition => Ads are not served for dealers.
+  * Responsive ads => Supports serving ads for specific resolution ranges if required.
+  * Targeting => Supports setting of custom targeting if required.
+  * Uses Google Publisher Tags => Ads are loaded asynchroneously in a non blocking fashion.

 ## Prerequisites:

 This library uses custom-elements which come with the showcar-ui library.
 In order to use showcar-ads you need to include showcar-ui on your web page.